It was nice talking with you earlier.

 However, after I bought our 25 lb.
 Mantus anchor for Pleiades– based on both reviews from prior users, and your underwater videos during comparison tests with other anchor brands – I did the same thing whenever possible here in New England.
 While our local waters are generally not anywhere near as clear as those in the Caribbean, there were a few locations such as Kettle Cove off Naushon Island, and near Provincetown on Cape Cod, where I could do a visual anchor check.
 In every case the “furrow” was less than the length of the anchor!
 Impressive.

 I am also impressed by Mantus’ sense of innovation.
-The new Mantus Anchor Mate is an excellent example.
+The new Mantus Anchor Guard is an excellent example.
 Hopefully, the anchor will no longer wobble back and forth every time we tack, and the tip will be much less likely to dink our Awl Grip topsides.

 I have attached both a current CV, and a photograph of Pleiades sailing in the East Passage of Narragansett Bay, with Newport, RI in the background.
 While perhaps difficult to see, our Mantus anchor is on the bow.